-Unfortunately, we live in an extremely narcissistic era where the “selfie” is a focal point of everyday life.
-Where “likes” and “followers” are the determining factor of person’s popularity and relevance.
+Unfortunately, we live in an extremely narcissistic era where the “selfie” is often “to-do” on our everyday check-list.
+We live in an era where “likes” and “followers” are the determining factor of person’s popularity and relevance.
 This makes it difficult to avoid constant judgment from others as well as yourself.
 While it may be a challenge it’s not impossible to separate yourself from the world and its vanity.
 Here we have Queen Latifah’s character, Sasha Franklin.
-Sasha is an amazing and credible journalist who turned to tabloids to make a couple extra bucks.
-Sasha, who is too proud to let her girls know she doesn’t have it all, portrays a life of somewhat wealth in order to hide the shame she feels from financial hardship.
+Sasha is an amazing and credible journalist who turned to writing tabloids to make a couple extra bucks.
+Sasha, who is too proud to let her girls know she doesn’t have it all, portrays a life of having sort of wealth in order to hide the shame she feels from her financial hardship.

 Like most women, we feel the need to be one step ahead of our competition.
 But in reality, what competition exists?
-You may see people vacationing, working on their summer bods or enjoying a shopping spree, because social media only allows you to see that image.
+You may see people vacationing, working on their summer bods or enjoying a shopping spree because social media only allows you to see the image that person displays.
 No one knows what life is like for any person outside of their profile page.
+And even if their life is fruitful, that’s not your business.
 Most of your concerns should go towards your own endeavors and goals.
 Taking time away from your space to give energy to another creates self-doubt and criticism, which never existed before.
 Most of the issues all humans have in regards to anxiety or depression come from negative ideas we’ve conjured up in our minds.
-It’s not healthy, it’s pointless and adds nothing positive to our health.
+It’s not healthy; it’s pointless and adds nothing positive to our lives.

 A double standard also resides in the realm of sex as it pertains to how women should be sexually – it’s neither fair nor normal.
-You shouldn’t, and naturally, can’t refrain from what innately is you.
-So liberate it.
+You shouldn’t, and naturally, can’t refrain from what comes natural.
+So liberate yourself.
 Enjoy sex safely and on your terms.